radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 For Oracle, SQL Server, MySQL, MariaDB, and Salesforce backends (using the RadiantOne JDBC driver), a timestamp-based change detection mechanism is available.
 To leverage this mechanism, your database table must have a column that contains a timestamp/date value associated with updates.
 For Salesforce, this column is `LastModifiedDate`.
 The column used in the timestamp connector must be indexed for performance.

 >[!warning]
->This event listner type does not detect delete operations.
+>This event listener type does not detect delete operations.
 If you have a need to detect and propagate delete operations from the database, you should choose a different change detection mechanism.
 However, for Salesforce backends, delete operations can be detected because a delete operation is detected when the `isActive` attribute is set to `false`.
 >This change detection mechanism does not differentiate between `ADD` and `UPDATE` operations.
 All events are processed as `UPDATE` operations.
 You can customize the transformation logic to dictate how the `UPDATE` operations should be handled on the target (e.g. translated into an `INSERT`,etc.).

 For each database object that is a publisher of changes, a new/changed row in the table must have a timestamp column associated with it.

 ### Supported database date types

-The timestamp event listner has been validated against Oracle, SQL Server, MySQL, and MariaDB databases, and Salesforce only (when accessed using the RadiantOne Salesforce JDBC driver).
-The timestamp event listner supports the following database date types:
+The timestamp event listener has been validated against Oracle, SQL Server, MySQL, and MariaDB databases, and Salesforce only (when accessed using the RadiantOne Salesforce JDBC driver).
+The timestamp event listener supports the following database date types:

 - For Oracle DB: `TIMESTAMP`, `TIMESTAMP WITH TIME ZONE`, `TIMESTAMP WITH LOCAL TIME ZONE`, and `DATE`.
 - For SQL Server: `SMALLDATETIME`, `DATETIME`, and `DATETIME2`